 - Downpass, which traces down to its producer and monitors quality with independent testing

 - Organic standards such as Organic Content Standard (OCS) or Global Organic Textile Standard (GOTS)

 - Recycled down certified to the Global Recycled Standard (GRS), Recycled Content Standard (RCS) or SCS Recycled Content Standard

 How can companies level up their down sourcing strategy?

 Every year, Textile Exchange publishes a Material Change Index that tracks the fashion industry’s progress toward more sustainable materials sourcing, as well as alignment with global efforts like the Sustainable Development Goals and the transition to a circular economy.
 There are some key activities that top performers in the preferred down category have in common.
 These should serve as inspiration for any companies who are looking to push their preferred down programs to the next level.
-Textile Exchange will also be sharing a more detailed analysis of findings later in 2020.

 Work with your suppliers

 Down and feather suppliers have an important role to play when connecting the farm to the textile value chain, since they are the principal procurer of the raw material.
 A strong risk management strategy would involve companies knowing all of their suppliers and farm locations, and ensuring that all parts of the business are trained and motivated to implement animal welfare policies and chain of custody criteria within the Responsible Down Standard.